Fairfield, Iowa: Newspaper

 Fairfield's local newspaper is called the Southeast Iowa Union, which serves Fairfield, Washington, and Mt.
 Pleasant.
-The Union is a five-time-a-week morning newspaper.
+In 2024, the Union shifted from five-times-a-week morning newspaper to two times a week (Tuesday and Thursday).

 Infrastructure

 Transportation

 The nearest large commercial airport with jet service is the Eastern Iowa Airport in Cedar Rapids, Iowa, approximately 90 mi to the north.
-The Southeast Iowa Regional Airport near Burlington, Iowa approximately 50 mi to the east offers limited commercial airline service on turboprop aircraft to St. Louis and Chicago.
+The Southeast Iowa Regional Airport near Burlington, Iowa, approximately 50 mi to the east offers limited commercial airline service on turboprop aircraft to St. Louis and Chicago.
 Fairfield has a small airport north of the city, which was built in 1967 and renovated in 2006.
 The Fairfield Municipal Airport is a general use, public airport.
 It offers 5550 ft of concrete runway.
 Bus service to Fairfield is provided by Greyhound Lines affiliates Jefferson Lines and Burlington Trailways.

 Amtrak carries passengers west–east on the California Zephyr, with passenger stations in Mount Pleasant, (25 miles to the east) and Ottumwa (20 miles to the west).
 Rail service is by Burlington Northern Santa Fe (BNSF) railway.
 Locomotives no longer sound their horns within city limits after the city established a railroad Quiet Zone in 2012.

 The Rock Island Line also passed through Fairfield, but closed in the late 1970s.
 The old steel trestle has been removed from its crossing, and the walking trail that circumnavigates the city uses part of the old roadbed.

 Evidence of other long-forgotten rail lines can be found in the woods around the city.
 A section of narrow gauge roadbed can be found cutting its way through Whitham Woods, a park on Fairfield's western edge.